Billy Rose: Life and work

 Most of Rose's lyrical credits were collaborations.
 Biographer Earl Conrad said, "Nobody clearly knew what he wrote or didn't write....
 Publishers tend to credit him with writing the songs known to bear his name as a lyricist....
 But tales rumble on ... that Billy could feed and toss in a remark and monkey around, but that others did most of the writing."
 Lyricists might have been willing to tolerate a Rose credit grab because Rose was very successful at promoting "his" songs.

 He went on to become a Broadway producer, and a theatre/nightclub owner.
-In June 1934, he opened The Billy Rose Music Hall at 52nd and Broadway in New York with the first Benny Goodman Orchestra.
+In June 1934, he opened Billy Rose's Music Hall at 52nd Street and Broadway in New York City with the first Benny Goodman Orchestra.
 He produced Jumbo, starring Jimmy Durante, at the New York Hippodrome Theatre.
 For the Fort Worth Frontier Centennial (1936–37), he constructed the huge elaborate dinner theatre Casa Mañana which featured celebrated fan-dancer Sally Rand and the world's largest revolving stage.
 He produced the Aquacade at the Great Lakes Exposition in Cleveland, Ohio in 1937.

 Rose was diminutive in stature.
 When he attended a show, his practice was to book four seats: one for himself, one for his date, and the two in front of those so he would have an unobstructed view.

 In 1929, he married Fanny Brice, who went on to star in the 1931 Broadway production of Billy Rose's Crazy Quilt.
 The marriage ended in divorce in 1938.

 In 1938, he opened Billy Rose's Diamond Horseshoe, a nightclub in New York City's Times Square in the basement of the Paramount Hotel.
 It initially opened with a version of his Fort Worth show.
 The Diamond Horseshoe operated under that name until 1951.